 Retired Physical Sciences and Life Sciences Research Program Manager for Joint Services Chemical and Biological Defense, Aberdeen Proving Ground.
 Founded the Gunpowder Valley Conservancy in 1989 and served five years as the first President.
-Treasurer ever since.
+Treasurer until 2020.
 In retirement, Ed enjoys playing trombone in a jazz big band and a symphonic concert band, and doing his best to keep up with the wonderful people who are the living, breathing, working, and playing Gunpowder Valley Conservancy.

 In 2016, Purnell received the Gunpowder Valley Conservancy's Community Leader of the Year award for significant achievements including but not limited to - coordinating and leading numerous community workshops (tree planting, rain barrel and more), contributing hundreds of hours of volunteer service, leading the effort to Bay Wise certify the Miramar Landing community (the first of its kind in Baltimore County,) and being a member of the GVC Clear Creeks Steering Committee.
 Purnell is also the President of Miramar Landing HOA, represents his community at the Essex Middle River Civic Council, volunteers for Young Life, and is a big brother to kids in need.
 He has been the owner of a small computer company since 1987.
 He grew up fishing on the bay which contributed to his love of the outdoors.